-This is a standard interaction potential that will keep the action scale invariant together with our assumptions for the fields involved.
-We set our assumption for the field as
+This is a standard interaction potential that will keep the action scale invariant together with our assumptions for the fields.
+We set our assumption for the $\phi$-field as

 where $C$ is a dimensionless free constant.
-This ensures the field is also scale invariant.
+This also ensures the scale invariancy of the field.
 When we choose the potential and the $\phi$-field as such, the scalar field must have this corresponding form

 where $D$ is also a dimensionless constant.
-Now all of the fields in the action are scale invariant, we can move along with the calculations.
+Now that all of the fields in the action are scale invariant, we can move along with the calculations.
 With these assumptions, the metric takes the form

 where $V$ is the potential defined above.
 We can see that the metric is like $\d_{\m\n}$ plus corrections and it is locally Minkowskian.
 Using the metric identity we can get the metric inverse

 and with the assumptions put in, the metric determinant is